jamiecoleman92/katacoda-scenarios/test/step3.md

 ## Making requests to the microservices

-Now our microservices are deployed and running with the **Ready** status we are ready to send some request to it.
+Now our microservices are deployed and running with the **Ready** status we are ready to send some requests.

 First lets check the IP address of our minikube cluster by running the following command: